 The small amount of age data for Gulf of Alaska Atka mackerel show similar selectivity patterns as seen in the Aleutian Islands survey and fishery data.
 The fishery data tend to show older fish than the survey samples.
-The oldest age from the 1993 GOA survey was 9 years old and the age distribution consisted of mostly 2 to 6-year-olds (Lowe and Fritz 2001).
-Recent age data from the GOA fisheries (2007 and 2008) and survey (2007) show a limited distribution of ages (Figures 16.3 and 16.6).
-Current catches of GOA Atka mackerel are mainly comprised of a single cohort, the very strong 1999 year class.
+Recent age data from the GOA fisheries (2009 and 2010) and surveys (2009 and 2011) show a limited distribution of ages and the continued presence of the very strong 1999 year class.